Blade of the Immortal: Creation and conception

 Samura stated that Tange Sazen was the largest influence on his characters and narrative style.
 In regards to the overall work he stated that he wanted to create a new style of manga, with his intended style being "Don't obsess about the details—just look at the story."

 Media

 Manga

-Written and illustrated by Hiroaki Samura, Blade of the Immortal started in Kodansha's seinen manga magazine Monthly Afternoon on June 25, 1993, and finished on December 25, 2012.
+Written and illustrated by Hiroaki Samura, Blade of the Immortal originated as a one-shot published in Kodansha's seinen manga magazine Monthly Afternoon on June 25, 1993, (Note: Published in the August 1993 issue of Monthly Afternoon.) after it won the Grand Prize of the Summer 1993 Afternoon Shiki Shō (アフタヌーン四季賞).
+It was turned into a full series which began serialization in Monthly Afternoon on December 25, 1993, (Note: Debuted in the magazine's February 1994 issue, released on December 25, 1993.) and finished on December 25, 2012.
 Kodansha collected its 207 chapters in 30 tankōbon volumes, released from September 22, 1994, to February 22, 2013.
 A 15-volume kanzenban edition was released from August 23, 2016, to February 23, 2017.

-A sequel, titled Blade of the Immortal – Bakumatsu Arc (無限の住人～幕末ノ章～, Mugen no Jūnin Nakumatsu no Fumi), written by Kenji Takigawa and illustrated by Ryū Suenobu, with Samura's collaboration, was serialized in Monthly Afternoon from May 25, 2019, to May 24, 2024.
+A sequel, titled Blade of the Immortal: Bakumatsu Arc (無限の住人～幕末ノ章～, Mugen no Jūnin: Bakumatsu no Shō), written by Kenji Takigawa and illustrated by Ryū Suenobu, with Samura's collaboration, was serialized in Monthly Afternoon from May 25, 2019, to May 24, 2024.
 Kodansha collected its chapters in ten tankōbon volumes, released from October 23, 2019, to August 22, 2024.